How Genetics Helps a Salesman

 33

-private void shuffle(int nlntensity) {
+private void shuffle(int nIntensity) {

-int nMax = this.getLenghtQ;
+int nMax = this.getLength();

-int nlndexA = -1; //arbitrary
+int nIndexA = -1; //arbitrary

-int nlndexB = -1; //arbitrary
+int nIndexB = -1; //arbitrary

 boolean lExit = false;